nest/nest-simulator/doc/topology/Topology_UserManual.rst

 Topology User Manual
 =====================

+..
+TODO: Should it still be called "Topology User Manual",
+..       now that the PyNEST Topology Module is gone?

 The Topology Module provides the NEST simulator [1]_ with a convenient interface for creating layers of neurons placed in space and connecting neurons in such layers with probabilities and